Vineyards in the Sky

 Working with Nature

 Domaine de Beudon has been certified as biodynamic since 1992.
 Marion and Jacques have dedicated their lives to testing new ways of vinifying grapes and working in harmony with nature.
-As is seen with the release of the cuvée L'Orage made only in 2019 and 2015.

 'L'Orage' translates to 'storm' aptly named after the terrible hailstorm of the summer of 2015 and 2019.
 "Destruction awaited us, but the grapes spared were harvested for this special cuvée which will inevitably remain unique.
 A blend of Pinot, Gamay, Diolinoir and Gamaret, survivors of L'orage is a unique and very successful blend that we highly recommend.
 Although we're hoping it doesn't happen too often!"